softsideoftech/content/emails/2018-november.md

 I don't have any new writing for you today.
 I had made a commitment to myself to share one essay a month for at least a year and a part of me is dissapointed to be missing this month.
 I was afraid I wouldn't have the energy this time, so I didn't try.

-I'm in the third week of a three-week Inner Leadership Course that I'm creating "just in time" as we go.
-11 friends have volunteered themselves to go on this journey with me.
-I'm grateful for how open, vulnerable and curious they've been so far.
+I've been putting my energy into creating a three-month long Inner Leadership Course.
+Eleven friends have volunteered to go on this journey with me.
+We're three weeks in and I'm grateful for how open, vulnerable and curious they've been.

-I made a course video that resonated them and I'd like to share it with you too.
+I made a course video that resonated with them and I'd like to share it with you.
 It's my own rendition of a story called "The Island Where It All Turns Out."

 I first heard it from Steve March, who was my teacher when I studied coaching at New Ventures West.